Elhebert/vue-fineuploader/README.md

 The `<cancel-button />` component allows you to easily render a useable cancel button for a submitted file.
 An file can be "canceled" at any time, except after it has uploaded successfully, and before it has passed validation (and of course after it has already been canceled).

 By default, the `<cancel-button />` will be rendered and clickable only when the associated file is eligible for cancelation.
 Otherwise, the component will _not_ render a button.
 In other words, once, for example, the associated file has been canceled or has uploaded successfully, the button will essentially disappear.
 You can change this behavior by setting appropriate options.

+##### Slots

+- *unamed*: child elements/components of `<cancel-button>`.
+Use this for any text of graphics that you would like to display inside the rendered button.
+If the component is childless, the button will be rendered with a simple text node of "Cancel".

 ##### Properties